Panithecracker/Derivative-Visualizer/README.md

-# Visualizing derivatives
+# Visualizing derivatives.
+Description:
-This project uncovers the beautiful geometric meaning of functions whose graph is 2D and 3D thanks to the help of some of the concepts learned in multivariable calculus as well as the Matlab programming language.
-Below, one can enjoy the results:
+**This project allows anybody to define mathematical functions of one and two variables and then be able to interactively understand visually what derivatives are by the creation of special animations for each one of the functions defined**.
+A good understanding of these concepts is cruzial in order to **solve some of the biggest problems in science today**. **Derivatives are used everywhere in real life, used to desscribe phyisical phenomena such as velocity, acceleration,stock price volatility, a human´s heart rate ,population growth of a country and so much more.
+They are used to find the maximum or minimum of functions ,which is an inmense question that raises in any  optimization problems**.
+Please, check some samples below:

 | Example   | Example  |
 | ------------- | ------------- |